-A fund needs to keep enough money on hand to meet its expenses, run the business and pay what it owes to policyholders.

-Over time, some funds build up far more than they need - usually through profits that were held back to cover losses that never happened.
-This extra value is called the 'inherited estate'.
+A fund needs to keep enough money on hand to meet its expenses, run the business and to pay what it owes to policyholders.
+But over time, some funds build up far more than they need - usually through profits that were held back to cover losses that never happened.
+This extra value is called the inherited estate.
 The insurance company can use the extra money in one of two ways - for a distribution or a re-attribution.